GraphChi/graphchi-java/README.md

 * dynamic graphs
 * dynamic edge data

-GraphChi implements a preprocessing step called "sharding", which reads an input graph and stores it in efficient binary format on the disk (see http://code.google.com/p/graphchi/wiki/IntroductionToGraphChi for more information).
+GraphChi implements a preprocessing step called "sharding", which reads an input graph and stores it in efficient binary format on the disk (see [Introduction to GraphChi](https://github.com/GraphChi/graphchi-cpp/wiki/Introduction-To-GraphChi) for more information).
 Java-version now includes its own sharding code (called "FastSharder"), which differs from the C++ version: FastSharder shuffles the order of vertices to guarantee (with high probability) an even distribution of edges over shards.
 Thus, internally GraphChi's Java-version uses different vertex IDs than in the original graph.

 Translating between the internal ids and original ids is easy using the **VertexIdTranslate** class: